 This post may contain affiliate sales links.
 Please read my disclosure policy.

-This Hot Pot Chocolate Cookies Recipe is also known as the chewiest chocolate cookies made in a pot on the stove!!
-Say whaaaat?
-These will blow your mind.
-The easiest and fastest recipe ever!!
+This Double Chocolate Cookies Recipe is also known as the chewiest chocolate cookies made in a pot on the stove!!
+The easiest recipe ever!!

 Hot Pot Chocolate Cookies Recipe